 The PharmaSUG conference is put on by a team of all volunteers.
 These are individuals who have a passion for the industry and the work they do.
 They donate their time and effort to make the conference a success.
 Because of this dedication we would like to recognize these individuals in a series of “Getting to Know Your PharmaSUG Committee” articles.
 In the articles, we will highlight these individuals for their hard work, knowledge and the responsibilities they have to the conference.

-We will continue to highlight the conference committee over the months leading up to PharmaSUG 2020.
+Although PharmaSUG 2020 has been canceled, we will continue to highlight the conference committee over the months.
 If you would like to see who else is on the team, visit our Conference Committee page.